gtque/k8s_ubuntu_wsl/README.md

         metrics-server: disabled
         istio: disabled
         ```
-4. Let's enable the DNS, storage, ingress, and registry
+4. Let's enable the DNS, storage, and registry
    ```
-   microk8s enable dns storage ingress registry
+   microk8s enable dns storage registry
    ```
+   1. You may choose to also add `ingress` to the list to enable microk8s' built ingress, but I strongly recommend using a gateway instead.
       1. ingress used by microk8s is nginx, to use ha-proxy, please see steps below on deploying ha proxy to the cluster.
+      1. gateway instructions are below under `Configure any needed objects`
 5. adding a loadbalancer
     1. if on microk8s >= 1.17 you can also enable metallb, otherwise we have to manually install it.
         ```